 Whenever the button is pressed, we continue on Line 5 to test a cable.
 A label printed automatically if it is a good cable, or a tone sounded instead if it is a bad cable.
 This process continues indefinitely until the operator clicks the STOP button or presses Cancel in the operator note seen below.
 You may choose any initial count value, and embed it in text to generate serial numbers of your choice.

-Use an optional bar code scanner to address the requirements of greater data security along with ensuring consistent and fast production testing.
+Use a barcode scanner to address the requirements of greater data security along with ensuring consistent and fast production testing.
 Assign a serial number to each cable and archive it in a database to capture a complete record of every cable tested.

 "Wait for Scan..." lets you use a bar code reader to scan in any number of variables required by your application, including Unit Serial Number, Batch, Lot Code, Operator Name, Test Station Number, and Plant Code.

-You may choose to assign operator names with optional passwords and varying degrees of privilege.
+You may choose to assign operator names with optional passwords and varying degrees of privilege and set-up (such as language).
 In this way, you may limit access to the tester to authorized personnel only, and protect the database, Macros, logs, and system settings from tampering.
 Neither User names nor passwords are required, and you may choose to use the system with fully open access in a single-user environment.